Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 Based on the study, long exposure to ultraviolet lights can damage skin cells, which later can become tumors.
-Caffeine can eliminate these damaged cells and hence, reduce the chances of it becoming tumors.
+Caffeine can eliminate these damaged cells and hence, reduce the chances of them becoming tumors.
 That's how good is coffee!

 Nutrition in Coffee

-Although not all the nutrients in the coffee beans will go into your cup of black unsweetened coffee, the followings are the nutrients that make it to the final drink:
+Although not all the nutrients in coffee beans will go into your cup of black unsweetened coffee, the followings are the nutrients that make it to the final drink: